Mohammed, the Qu’ran and Islam

 The early Islamic empire was riven by civil war and regime change as different Arab tribes and leading members of the Muslim community contended for power.
 At the time of his sudden death by poisoning in 632CE, Mohammed had united the Arab tribes under his leadership from his power base in Medina.
 Upon his death Abu Bakr was chosen as leader (Caliph) but he reigned only two years before dying of an illness.
 Umar was chosen as Abu Bakr’s replacement and ruled for 10 years until his assassination in 644CE.
 The third Caliph, Uthman reigned until 656CE before his murder by a son of Abu Bakr.
 At this point Ali, the nephew and adopted son of Mohammed, who had long claimed the position of Caliph for himself, achieved his ambition.
 Ali however prove to be a divisive choice and a rebellion broke out among the powerful Quraysh tribe, led by Aisha, the youngest of Mohammed’s widows, supported by her nephew al-Zubayr and Talha, two of Mohammed’s ‘Companions’.
 Mu’awiya, a cousin of the murdered Uthman, also denounced Ali’s succession and was dismissed from his position as Governor of Syria.
 Despite defeating Aisha’s rebellion at the Battle of the Camel, Ali never gained full control of the empire.
 Mu’awiya and a radical Muslim group known as the Kharijites10 successfully defied him and in 661CE he was attacked while at prayer in the mosque in Kufa (in modern day Iraq).
 He died two days later from poisoned wounds.
 Ali’s son Hasan briefly ascended to the Caliphate but was defeated by a resurgent Mu’awiya in August 661CE.
 The era of the Rashidun (‘Rightly Guided’) caliphs of early Islam had come to an end and Mu’awiya became the founder of the Ummayad dynasty, in which the empire passed from father to son in a monarchical succession.
 This civil war, the First Fitna in Islamic history marked the splitting of the Muslim community into the two great parties that dominate to this day, the Shia supporters of Ali and his family right to leadership and the majority Sunni grouping.

 Meanwhile al-Zubayr, the youngest of Mohammed’s Companions who had supported Aisha in her failed rebellion, pledged allegiance to Mu’awiya and was given the Governorship of Petra as reward.
 His allegiance however did not extend to Mu’awiya’s son Yazid and upon Mu’awiya’s death in 680CE he rebelled again and declared himself Caliph.
 Simultaneously Husayn, another son of former Caliph Ali declared his hand from his base in Khufa.
 Thus began the Second Fitna or civil war of the Islamic empire, which was to endure for ten years.
 Based in Petra, al-Zubayr could leverage his position as Companion to Mohammed, guardian of the Masjid Al-Haram, the Ka’aba and the black stone11 to rally support from all the faithful, notably the Abbasid faction of Iraq.
 This did not extend to the Ummayads who maintained their powerbase in Damascus and engaged the new usurper vigorously.
 The Caliphate descended into civil strife between al-Zubayr, the Ummayads, the pro-Ali faction of Khufa and other tribal groupings.
 The Ummayads themselves went through internal turmoil within their Syrian heartlands with rebellions and a the quick turnover of leadership; Yazid died in 683CE, to be briefly replaced by the aging Marwan, who himself died in 685CE to be replaced by his son abd al-Malik, who succeeded in stabilising the Ummayad dynasty.
 The pro-Ali faction were out of the race by April 687CE after successive defeats and by 690CE abd al-Malik was ready to face al-Zubayr.
 Having first defeated and killed Mu’sab, al-Zubayr’s brother and field commander, in 692CE he sent his general al-Hajjaj to besiege al-Zubayr in Petra.
 After a siege lasting 6 to 7 months, the city fell, the Masjid al-Haram and Ka’aba destroyed and al-Zubayr killed; the empire was re-united under one Caliph.
 Where however was the black stone, the centre-piece of Islamic ritual?
 That was now in Mecca and had probably been moved there in 685CE by Mu’sab after an earlier, abortive attempt by the Ummayads to besiege Petra.
-Perhaps wishing to protect the heritage of Arabian worship and the legacy of Mohammed from capture, perhaps wishing consciously wishing to create a new place of pilgrimage for his southern kinsmen and supporters, al-Zubayr had removed the black stone from its ancient sanctuary to a place remote and far removed from the wars that were engulfing the empire, a remote sanctuary in the deep heartland of Arabia.
+Perhaps wishing to protect the heritage of Arabian worship and the legacy of Mohammed from capture, perhaps wishing consciously to create a new place of pilgrimage for his southern kinsmen and supporters, al-Zubayr had removed the black stone from its ancient sanctuary to a place remote and far removed from the wars that were engulfing the empire, a sanctuary in the deep heartland of Arabia.

 Caliph abd al-Mailk was now faced with the challenge of re-building the empire and legitimising his rule.
 He sought to do so by emphasising Arab dominance and religious unity, with building works and coinage incorporating religious texts and motifs; coins that had passages from the Qu’ran instead of images of rulers, significant buildings such as the Masjid al-Haram in Mecca in 698CE and the al-Aqsa mosque in Jerusalem by 705CE.
 Despite emphasising religious unity, abd al-Malik did not impose religious conformity, perhaps fearing that would be too incendiary for his fragile empire.
 Seeking peace, he built a new Ka’aba and Masjid al-Haram in Mecca for the black stone and the al-Aqsa mosque in Jerusalem with a qibla pointing towards Petra, accommodating both the new resting place of the black stone and the traditional centre of the religion.
 Despite abd al-Malik’s best efforts and those of his successors, the Ummayads never acquired the undisputed rule they sought.
 Over the next 50 years the empire was to expand north, east and west, into the steppes of Asia, the borders of China and across North Africa into Spain and the Pyrenees mountains, but it was marred by continual unrest and rebellion.
 Eventually the Abbasids, the Iraqi based tribal faction that had once been in league with al-Zubayr, felt strong enough to attempt their own coup.
 In 750CE after a three year civil war Caliph Marwan II, the last Ummayad ruler of the empire was defeated and the new Abbasid dynasty took control, a dynasty that was to last for 500 years.